Nature conservation

 A 1:25,000 scale map of the vegetation communities of the study area was completed as part of this project.
 This map was constructed using detailed Aerial Photograph Interpretation (API) of 1:25,000 photography (1994) in conjunction with environmental data layers that describe the patterns in geology, elevation, rainfall and aspect.

-Digital data layers for use in ARCView GIS are available, which describe the distribution of vegetation communities as well as other landscape features such as exposed rock and cleared land.
-The derived mapping can now be used to display vegetation communities, vegetation structure, disturbance, amount of rock present, understorey type, canopy density and tree species present.
+The map can be used to display vegetation communities, vegetation structure, disturbance, amount of rock present, understorey type, canopy density and tree species present.